cmu-delphi/covidcast/Python-packages/covidcast-py/docs/getting_started.rst

 provides numerous COVID-related data streams, updated daily.
 The data is retrieved live from the server when you make a request, and is not stored within the package itself.
-This means that each time you make a request, you will be receiving the latest data.
+This means that each time you make a request, you will be receiving the latest data available.
 If you are conducting an analysis or powering a service which will require repeated access to the same signal, please download the data rather than making repeated requests.